atom/atom/docs/your-first-package.md

 key binding that works only when the tree is focused.
 Instead of using the default `toggle`, our keybinding executes a new command called `magic`.

-_keymaps/changer.cson_ can easily become this:
+_keymaps/changer.cson_ should change to look like this:

 ```coffeescript
 '.tree-view':